Working with Calculated Measures

 Creating Calculated Measures

-When you create a calculated measure, you define the fields and basic operators of your calculation.
-All calculated measures must contain a name and a valid definition.
-As you create your calculated measure, a message at the bottom of the editor indicates if the definition is valid.
-If the definition is not valid, an error icon appears next to the line that contains validation errors.
-Hover over the error icon to see how to correct the definition.
+When you create a calculated measure, you define the fields and basic operators for your calculation.
+All calculated measures need a name and a valid definition.
+As you create your calculated measure, a message at the bottom of the editor tells you if the definition is valid.
+If the definition isn't valid, an error icon appears next to the line with validation errors.
+Hover over the icon to see how to fix it.

-After you create your measure, you can edit and delete it from the Layout panel of the chart or pivot table.
+After you create your measure, you can edit or delete it from the Layout panel of the chart or pivot table.

 To create a calculated measure: